bhativikas/single-spa_Angular_React_Vue/README.md

 ?
 Would you like to use single-spa Layout Engine **Yes**\
 ?
 Organization name (can use letters, numbers, dash or underscore) **neworg**

-Thats all for creating the initial files for root-config.
+Thats all for creating the initial files for root-config and run the command **npm i & npm start**.

 **Step 2**: Create 1st Angular Application - navbar\
 Open a new CMD terminal and run **ng new navbar  --routing --prefix navbar --style css & cd navbar & ng add single-spa-angular & cd ..** (Refer link: https://single-spa.js.org/docs/ecosystem-angular#installation).
 This command will ask following further details:\